Sierra Nevada Adventures Multi Day Rides

 ALPINE ADVENTURE RIDE

-Here's your opportunity to explore historic pioneer wagon routes through the wild and scenic Alpine County located in the heart of the Sierra Nevada.
-Alpine County was created on March 16, 1864, during a silver boom in the wake of the nearby Comstock Lode discovery.
+Here's your opportunity to EXPLORE a historic OFF-ROAD pioneer wagon route through the wild and scenic Alpine County located in the heart of the Sierra Nevada.
+Alpine County was created on March 16, 1864, during a silver boom in the wake of the nearby Comstock Lode that was discovered by ADVENTUROUS pioneers.
 It was appropriately named Alpine County because of its resemblance to the Swiss Alps.

 Jedediah Smith’s great Southwest Expedition of 1826-28 brought him to California.
 He started from Bear Lake, Utah, near the Great Salt Lake, with 16 companions.
 They followed the rivers south across the desert land of Utah and Nevada, to where the Colorado River forms the border of present-day California.
 After some help from the Indians in the Mohave villages there, Smith headed across the Mohave Desert.